viniciusarre/quote-a-lang-server/README.md

 The project's aimed to be opensource and we'll be accepting contributions in the future!

+If you'd like to learn more, please check its [monthly project updates](https://viniciusarre.wordpress.com/category/quote-a-lang/)

 # Running the project

 The project has currently a simple node env, we designed two scripts: